 - Who should I call if there is a question or concern?

 - Who handles potential adopters and their questions?
 Who arranges visits with potential adopters?
 Who screens potential adopters?

 - What happens if I can no longer foster the dog?

-- What if I end up wanting to adopt the dog myself? (failed foster)
+- What if I end up wanting to adopt the dog myself?

-In addition, make sure you have the contact information for several people in the organization.
+Make sure you have the contact information for several people in the organization.
 Know who your first point of contact is so you can keep the lines of communication open.